bkkesseler/ExData_Plotting1/README.md

-When loading the dataset into R, please consider the following:

-* The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.
+* My scripts  will only be using data from the dates 2007-02-01 and 2007-02-02, so I only load those dates.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+* I converted the date and time variables to
+Date/Time classes in R using the `strptime()` function, and created a datetime variable.

-* Note that in this dataset missing values are coded as `?`.
+* Note that in this dataset missing values are coded as `?`, and they were converted to NA on read.

 ## Making Plots

-Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
-Your task is to reconstruct the following plots below, all of which were constructed using the base plotting system.
+My overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
+My task is to reconstruct the following plots below, all of which were constructed using the base plotting system.

-First you will need to fork and clone the following GitHub repository:
+First I forked and cloned the following GitHub repository:
 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)

-For each plot you should
+For each plot I:

 * Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.